NottingHack/rules/uk-legislation.rst

 * Illegal activity such as bringing or making explosives and offensive weaponry into the Hackspace
 * Mishandling of items covered by the Violent Crime Reduction Act 2006

-Additionally Nottingham Hackspace will, at times, extend current legislation where we feel it benefits Nottingham Hackspace and its members.
-For this reason the following rules are in place:
+Certain other activities are also prohibited in the space, generally as a result of conditions of our lease or our insurance.
+These include:

-* **Vaping** (e.g. use of e-cigarettes) is not permitted inside the space.
+* **Vaping** (e.g. use of e-cigarettes)
+* Use of **open flames** (e.g. blowtorches and other burners, candles etc.)
+* Using **portable heaters**
-* **Sleeping** will result in a permanent ban - we have a zero tolerance policy on this.
-Sleeping in the space jeopardises our lease agreement, breaches fire regulations and is a risk to your personal safety.
+* **Sleeping** in the space.
+This will result in a permanent ban - we have a zero tolerance policy on this.
+Sleeping in the space jeopardises our lease agreement, breaches fire regulations, and is a risk to your personal safety.

-* **Safe Spaces** (Appendix B) policy must be followed at all times.
+Our *Safe Spaces** (Appendix B) policy must be followed at all times.

+Remember - illegal or otherwise forbidden activity could lead to the Hackspace being forced to shut down.

 Property is left in the Hackspace at the owner’s risk, Nottingham Hackspace accepts no liability for lost or stolen items.